Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 The first step to regain your appetite is to control your IBS pain.
 Limiting your Painful IBS experience can help your brain to accept food again.

-• Medications & supplements: such as antispasmodics, Anti-diarrheals, Probiotics, etc…
+• Medications & supplements: such as antispasmodics, anti-diarrheals, Probiotics, etc…

 Learn More on how to control IBS Pain HERE and HERE.